aerial shot of Converse Hall

 Giovale Library

 Are you a voracious reader who misses the read-a-thons and summer reading challenges from when you were a kid?
 Or have you fallen out of the habit of reading for fun?
 Just want to learn about new books in the library?
-Come learn about the books your Giovale librarians recommend AND get a bingo sheet for our Giovale Summer Reading Challenge.
+Come learn about the books your Giovale Librarians recommend AND get a bingo sheet for our Giovale Summer Reading Challenge.
 Complete it for the chance to win a prize at the end of the summer!

 Location: